 European Supervision Key Issues

 Financial supervision in Europe is carried out by three European Supervisory Agencies (ESAs) agencies and a committee to address systemic risk.
-They are:

 - the European Banking Authority (EBA),

 - the European Securities and Markets Authority (ESMA),